momentum-projects/django-habit-tracker/README.md

 ## Getting started

 You'll need to set up a new Django project.
-You will need to follow the same steps you have been following to install `django` with `pipenv`.
-Consider installing some or all of the following packages:
+As usual, install `django` and any other dependencies with `pipenv`.

+### Consider installing some or all of the following packages

 - `django-environ` - for easily configuring a `.env` file
 - `django-debug-toolbar` - for debugging information in the browser
 - `django-extensions` - for extended functionality like `shell_plus`
 - `django-registration-redux` - for easily handling new user registration and authentication

+### Make a custom user model

+[Following best practices](https://learndjango.com/tutorials/django-custom-user-model), be sure to create a [custom user model](https://docs.djangoproject.com/en/4.1/topics/auth/customizing/#using-a-custom-user-model-when-starting-a-project) and a corresponding migration file before you run any other migrations.

 ## Postgres and Deployment